unioslo/zabbix-cli/docs/plugins/external-plugins.md

 extra_option_2 = 42
 ```

 Unlike local plugins, external plugins do not _require_ a configuration entry to be loaded.
 The application is able to automatically detect the plugin and load it using its metadata.
-However, should you want to disable an external plugin without having to uninstall it, you can set the `enabled` option to `false` in the configuration file.
+However, the option is there if you want to provide users with additional configuration options for your plugin.
+This configuration section can also be used to disable a plugin without having to uninstall it by setting `enabled = false`.

 !!! note
-    If rewriting a local plugin as an external one, remember to remove the `module` key from the configuration file.
+    If rewriting a local plugin as an external one, remember to remove the `module` key from the plugin's configuration.